A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 //...

-Let’s also update the index.ts to use the new return type of the acquireLock method.
+Update index.ts to use the new return type:

 //...